 |Addition in name||J.D. is used as an addition in name.||Esq. is used as an addition in the name.|

 Definition of Lawyer

 Lawyer, as the name recommends, is someone who has studied law and is legally certified as trained in it.
-He/She is the one who gives advice to the people on various legal matters and undertakes lawsuits in the court on behalf of their clients, but may or may not practice it.
-In order to gain the license for practicing law, one has to attend the law school, acquire a relevant degree and should clear the bar exam.
+He/She is the one who gives advice to the people on various legal matters and undertakes lawsuits in the court on behalf of their clients but may or may not practice it.
+In order to gain the license for practising law, one has to attend the law school, acquire a relevant degree and should clear the bar exam.

-A lawyer is proficient in law, and knows how to practically apply legal theories and knowledge, in order to solve specific cases or to provide litigation services to the clients.
+A lawyer is proficient in law and knows how to practically apply legal theories and knowledge, in order to solve specific cases or to provide litigation services to the clients.
 There are a number of functions performed by them, which includes writing contract, drafting will, drawing legal documents, provision of legal services, carrying out the intent of deceased, protecting intellectual property and so forth.